 Since it is a broad framework, the Eisenhower Matrix can be adapted to any industry and work situation, making it a popular time management strategy.

 Procrastination and distractions are the biggest nemeses during high-pressure situations.
-Train your brain to adapt and complete tasks with sharp focus using the .
+Train your brain to adapt and complete tasks with a sharp focus.
 Here’s how you can do it:

 - Get a timer and set it for 25 minutes.

 - Work on only your assignments before the timer rings and then take a five-minute break.

 The Pomodoro Technique has been a life-changing work strategy for millions around the globe as it effectively addresses the need for short breaks to avoid mental fatigue, and in doing so, it drives sustained concentration.